ubc-library-rc/intro-mapbox/content/build-a-webmap.md

 nav_order: 3
 has_children: true
 ---
-# Hands-On: build an interactive web map powered by Mapbox
-This section will guide you through

-To begin, we will look at the code for a basic map - seeing what each element does.
-Then, build upon existing code to make an interactive map showing public parks in the city of vancouver.
-You will work in the mapbox stuido interface? or code? or both?
+# Hands-On
+This section will guide you through building an interactive web map powered by Mapbox.
+To begin, we will look at the code that loads a basemap in order to see what each element does.
+Next, we will add data to this basemap and, building upon the given code to create an interactive map visualizing public parks in the city of vancouver.
+Although Mapbox Studio provides a graphical user interface (GUI) for styling spatial data, this workshop will teach you to customize a map from within a source code editor.
+This is because understanding...

 ### Workshop Data